M1HA15/discord-python-userinfo/README.md

 It is a script made in discord.py to show information about a user.

 Do you need support?
-You can contact M1HA1#0232 on Discord
+You can contact on Discord Mihai: M1HA1#0001